fabiokung/clustered-jruby/Readme.markdown

 2. Long time waiting, because terracotta-2.7.1 (vanilla) and jruby-complete (patched) are bundled.

-3. Enter the project directory:
+3. Change to the project directory:

         cd clustered-jruby